an-sh/chat-service/README.md

 ### Frontend example

-An angular single page chat application example is in `example` directory.
+An angular single page chat application with basic features demonstration is in `example` directory.
 From this directory run `npm install && gulp && bin/www` to build the application and start a server (by default on port 3000).

 ![Example](http://an-sh.github.io/chat-service/example.png "Example")